pismute/classy-optics/README.md

 ```

 `Ref` could not have `Stateful` instance because `Stateful` is not atomic, see https://github.com/typelevel/cats-mtl/pull/120.
-Instead, we can use `Ref` directly like the other MTL typeclasses.
+Instead, we can use `Ref` directly like the other MTL type classes.

 ```scala
 import classy.effect.*